 Blessings to you! #HopeAlways#HaveFaith

-As I sit her listening to Tenth Avenue North singing Worn, I know God is still on the throne and is still in control and in charge.
+As I sit her listening to Tenth Avenue North singing Worn, I know God is still on the throne and

 This has been a long week for me and it’s only Tuesday!
 Today was a reminder how precious life is and how we should live every day as if it is our last.
 We said goodbye to our cousin.
 He was one of the most loving souls I knew.
 He always had a kind word for everyone he met; he saw the good where other’s were more judgmental and he was a good man.
 Always doing the right thing.
 Honest and loving.
 He will be missed.
 I hadn’t seen him in many years.
 Life gets busy and we think we have all the time in the world and in a heartbeat we lose that moment.